The information from

 joining support groups.

-Genetic counselors are trained to help you and your family
+Medical geneticists and genetic counselors are trained to help you and your family

 make informed decisions that are right for you.
 They are sensitive to physical